urbanjost/M_intrinsics/md5/CONTINUATION.md

 part of the Fortran character set in column six.
 If a quoted string is broken the first line acts as if padded with spaces out to column 72.

-Even though the rules for continueing statements on multiple lines are so different, source code can be formatted in a format that works in both free and fixed-format files.
+Even though the rules for continuing statements on multiple lines are so different, source code can be formatted in a format that works in both free and fixed-format files.